 Let the pressure release naturally.
 The chickpeas should be soft but not mushy.

-Drain the chickpeas and reserve the cooking liquid.
+Drain the chickpeas and reserve the liquid.

 Grind the ginger, garlic, and green chillies into a paste.